brandimarte/brandimarte.github.io/_posts/codes/2022-10-01-SymbolicTiling.md

 We also take into account information from low-level passes to code generation that actually happens afterwards, but that may require extra memory usage for their optimization.
 Furthermore, we do not follow the exact hardware, but rather do an abstraction where we represent, for example, the Ascend NPU hierarchically, as a tree.

+Our solution is enabled by default since AKG r1.9.

 #### Key contributions